 Explanatory document RvA-T051 describes the RvA policy and RvA practices with regard to the management of extraordinary events or conditions (such as the outbreak of the current Coronavirus) that affect the RvA, accredited organizations and their customers.
 Click here for the latest version of explanatory document RvA-T051.

 • There must be agreement with the institution or company on how the assessment will be carried out;

-• The assessment must be performed with a secure connection; MS Teams and Skype meet this requirement.
+• The assessment must be performed with a secure connection; MS Teams meets this requirement.

 • The assessment report must explicitly state that the assessment has been carried out remotely.